-The band had come together through the combining of essentially two groups, New Jerusalem, (Dave and I), and Fair Exchange, (Marc, Gary).
+The band had come together through the combining of essentially two groups, New Jerusalem, (Dave and I), and Fair Exchange, (Marc, and Gary).
 The two groups would soon work under the name Fair Exchange.
-The new Fair Exchange line up consisted of: Marc Miller (Bass), Gary Zdenek (Drums), Dave Perrigan (Guitar) and myself on (Keyboards/Vocals).
+The new Fair Exchange line up consisted of Marc Miller (Bass), Gary Zdenek (Drums, Percussion), Dave Perrigan (Guitar) and myself on (Keyboards/Vocals).
 Dave Perrigan would eventually leave that group which would open the door for something even more epic.

 It was 1993.
-Marc, Gary and myself had already invested an incredible amount of time and energy into our new incarnation of Fair Exchange.
-So just walking way from the band after Dave’s departure did not a seem like a realistic option.
-Luckily for us there was something even better waiting for us over the horizon.
+Marc, Gary and I had already invested an incredible amount of time and energy into our new incarnation of Fair Exchange.
+So just walking away from the band after Dave’s departure did not seem like a practical option.
+Luckily for us, there was something even better waiting for us over the horizon.

 Marc had mentioned to us that he might have someone in mind.
 A friend of his, a guitar player name, Art Bromage.